 If you follow a low carb or keto eating plan, you’ll need to add these to your meal plan!

-What to serve with Bacon Wrapped Chicken Bites
+What to serve with this Recipe for Bacon Wrapped Chicken Bites

 Since you already have protein in these appetizers, try serving them with bold Chex mix, or peach salsa for a little sweetness to offset the salty bacon.